maurizioquadrio/maurizioquadrio.github.io/invited.markdown

 - Title: TBD
 **M.Quadrio**
-*Invited plenary lecture*, annual meeting of Finnish society of Oto, Rhino and Laryngology - Head& Neck Surgery, Tampere (FI), Oct 9-10 2025
+*Invited plenary lecture*, annual meeting of Finnish society of Oto, Rhino and Laryngology - Head & Neck Surgery, Tampere (FI), Oct 9-10 2025

 - Spanwise forcing for drag reduction, and how to understand it via phase-scale-space statistics
 **M.Quadrio**